A Probabilistic Approach to Generalized Zeckendorf Decompositions: Introduction

 The paper is organized as follows.
 In Section \ref{sec:prob} we describe the Markovian model, and how to obtain large-time asymptotics for our model from that of the underlying Markov chain.
-In Section \ref{sec:additive} we present the results additive functionals in a setting which includes our particular model, first by introducing the theoretical results in Section and then applying them to the generalized decompositions in Section \ref{sec:application_zeckendorf}.
-These results include sharp estimates on expectation, a law of large numbers and a central limit theorem.
-In Section \ref{sec:gaps} we then apply the results on additive functionals to the generalized Zeckendorf decompositions.
-Our treatment includes all additive functionals, and the number of summands, extensively studied in the past is just one example.
-As another example, consider the number of times a certain subset of digits (values attained by $a_s$) appears, and the number of $s$ for which $a_s<c_s$, or even (pushing the ideas further), the number of gaps of a certain size.
+In Section \ref{sec:additive} we present the results on additive functionals in a setting which includes our particular model, first by introducing the theoretical results in Section \ref{sec:additive_theory} and then applying them to the generalized decompositions in Section \ref{sec:application_zeckendorf}.
+These results include the classical results in this area: sharp estimates on expectation, a law of large numbers and a central limit theorem.
+In Section \ref{sec:gaps} we then apply the results on additive functionals (or the sum of digits) to the generalized Zeckendorf decompositions.
 In Section \ref{sec:gaps} we treat the gap distribution as a consequence of the regenerative structure of the underlying Markov chain, and the analogy with Bernoulli trials.
+Finally, in the Appendix we explain how to extend our results for decompositions of fixed length, or numbers in the interval $[G_n,G_{n+1})$ to numbers in intervals of the form $[1,N)$.